ValAug/AWS-Automating-a-Big_Data_Lake-with-CF/README.md

 # AWS-Automating-a-Big_Data_Lake-with-CF

 ## These set of templates will intent to create and deploy secure Data Lake stackset using Cloudformation.
+This Stackset use a default VPC for POC presentation.

 *Usefull CLI Commands*:
 aws --region <region-name> cloudformation validate-template --template-body file://<file-name.yaml>